 Charging an electric car is surprisingly cheap.
-While the cost of a charging varies dramatically, depending on who your electricity supplier is and where you choose to charge – one thing is for sure: the cost overall will be considerably less than the cost of refuelling a car with a petrol or diesel engine.
+While the cost of a charging varies dramatically, depending on many things including where you live, who your electricity supplier is and where you choose to charge – one thing is for sure: the cost overall will be considerably less than the cost of refuelling a car with a petrol or diesel engine.
 Let’s take a closer look …

 Most people opt to charge their electric vehicle at home.
 And the cheapest option when it comes to charging at home is usually with an overnight low rate of domestic electricity (depending on where you live).
 The costs here will vary depending on your provider’s tariff, so it may be worth you shopping around to see if you can save even more cash.

 If you don’t already have one you may choose to install a home EV charge point, which comes in various forms and varying prices.
 Again, depending on where you live, you may well be able to claim a government grant to cover all or part of the installation costs.
 And then you’re ready to start saving!